My Main Page with Links to My Other

 How to Succeed in School without Really Learning: The Credentials Race In American Education by David F. Labaree

 As someone once said (Don’t ask me who.
-My memory stinks.), most education interest groups have one of two positions on issues: Indifference or holy war.
+My memory stinks.), education interest groups have one of two positions: Indifference or holy war.
 This book will probably produce similar reactions.
 Worth browsing.

 323p (H) 1997